 - http://www.archiwa.gov.pl/en/for-archive-users/genealogy.html – Polish National Archives that have vital records.

 - http://regestry.lubgens.eu/news.php – Regional database for Lublin region.

 - http://genealodzy.pl/ – Search site for Polish Genealogical Society.

 - http://rzecz-pospolita.com/ – A portal where you can find information about regions that used to be part of Poland, such as Ukraine.
 You can find maps, pictures of cities and towns, as well as discussion forums for people looking for their relatives.

 The above are just a few suggestions for starting genealogical searches online and in various databases.
 However, you should remember that the best way to start is to gather all documents that you have in the family as well as talk to your relatives who might shed some light and provide you with valuable information.

-It is not a bad idea to start with reading some books on genealogy and family searches or creating the first family tree and writing down questions that you might have about your family.
+Start with reading some books on genealogy and family searches.
+Create the first family tree and write down questions that you might have about your family.
 Those would help you with your searches of databases and find information that you are looking for.”

 To Anna’s list, I’d also add Your Roots in Poland– a company specializing in discovering your Polish roots “whether it be in regions within the present geographic borders of Poland or in regions that used to be Polish soil.”